All Episodes

 You can't check nothing on there.

-Uh and that's that's the ridiculousness.
+And that's the ridiculousness.

-Uh I as I learned as I learned I had to sit and listen to a county attorney explain to me why her superior court courtroom doesn't have a clue about what's going on in a district court courtroom, and that's the level of vetting uh that is going to be applied uh to uh these so-called refugees coming.
+As I learned, as I learned, I had to sit and listen to a county attorney explain to me why her superior court courtroom doesn't have a clue about what's going on in a district court courtroom.

-I have no idea what Vikings made of the transgenders or the Muslims or any of them, but they're all uh offended by this racist thing because of Viking.
+I have no idea what Vikings made of the transgenders or the Muslims or any of them, but they're all offended by this racist thing because of Viking.

 Because they've changed a bit since the Viking days.

-The Vikings now, they all sit around singing John Lennon's Give Peace a chance.
+The Vikings now, they all sit around singing John Lennon's Give Peace a Chance.

-And that's what they're all so at the same time, but uh at the same time as they're saying, Oh, we can't have this, and we can't have that, we can't have this in our safe space, and we can't have that in our safe space.
+So at the same time, but at the same time as they're saying, well, we can't have this and we can't have that, we can't have this in our safe space and we can't have that in our safe space, they're all going to see this film Trumbo about a screenwriter who was blacklisted, Dalton Trumbo, communist screenwriter.

 Can you believe it?